China central bank cuts borrowing costs, eyes market-based rates

 "There is no doubt that the central bank's move is aimed at lowering the cost of bank liquidity," said Xue Hexiang, a strategist at Huatai Securities.

-Li Huiyong, an economist at Shenyin & Wanguo Securities, said the cut to the SLF signaled more policy easing ahead.
+Li Huiyong, an economist at Shenyin & Wanguo Securities, said the cut to the SLF signalled more policy easing ahead.

 He expects the PBOC to cut benchmark interest rates by 25-50 basis points in 12 months and also to cut bank reserve requirement ratios.